faahim/ak-and-co-code-challenge/README.md

 This command will compile the project and start it on a localhost which you can access at `localhost:8000` using your web browser.
 You can now open files in your favorite code editor and start developing.
 Gatsby has most of the common development tooling like hot-reloading, SASS compilation etc installed by default.
 Any change you make will be reflected immediately in the browser.
 Errors in code and linting issues will be logged to the terminal window.

+## Building and Deploying

 Once you're done making your changes, you can create an optimized static build of the site using the command:

 ```sh
 gatsby build
 ```

+The generated static HTML/CSS/JS files can be found under the `./public` directory.

 If you're happy with the changes and want to publish the update, you can deploy the site directly to GitHub Pages using:

 ```sh
 npm run deploy
 ```

+This will deploy files from the `./public` folder to the GitHub repo specified in `./gatsby-config.js` files `pathPrfix` field.

 ## Why Gatsby?